Feyerabend/vm/README.md

 Every folder with code should be in the main self-contained, and few if any dependencies.
 For each folder, if no other license has been explicitly added in that folder, the general *Unlicense* apply.
-In other cases where a license has been added, the added license is applied and valid only in the case for the content of that folder.
+In other cases where a license has been added to the folder, the added license is applied and valid only in the case for the content of that folder.